aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/_index.md

 title: Working with Tables in Python
 articleTitle: Working with Tables
 linktitle: Working with Tables
-description: "Work with tables in a document using python."
+description: "Work with tables in a document using Python."
 type: docs
 weight: 90
 url: /python-net/working-with-tables/